Subarnamrigi railway station

-Subarnamrigi railway station is an Indian railway station of the Lalgola Ranaghat Sealdah branch lines in the Eastern Railway zone of Indian Railways.
+Subarnamrigi is a railway station of the Lalgola Ranaghat Sealdah branch lines in the Eastern Railway zone of Indian Railways.
 The station is situated at Digha, Subarnamrigi in Murshidabad district in the Indian state of West Bengal.
 It serves Subarnamrigi village, Bhagawangola I block and surroundings areas.
 Lalgola Passengers and few EMU trains pass through the station.

 Electrification

 The Krishnanagar–Lalgola section, including Subarnamrigi railway station was electrified in 2004.
 In 2010 the line became double tracked.